dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 -->
 [!code-csharp[Using_DbSet_Local_to_query_tracked_entities_1](../../../samples/core/ChangeTracking/AccessingTrackedEntities/Samples.cs?name=Using_DbSet_Local_to_query_tracked_entities_1)]

-Notice that, unlike the <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.Entries?displayProperty=nameWithType> method, `DbSet.Local` returns entity instances directly, not entities wrapped in EntityEntry instances.
+Notice that, unlike <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.Entries?displayProperty=nameWithType>, `DbSet.Local` returns entity instances directly.
 An EntityEntry can, of course, always be obtained for the returned entity by calling <xref:System.Data.Entity.DbContext.Entry%2A?displayProperty=nameWithType>.

 ### The local view

-<xref:Microsoft.EntityFrameworkCore.DbSet%601.Local?displayProperty=nameWithType> provides a view of locally tracked entities that reflects the current <xref:Microsoft.EntityFrameworkCore.EntityState> of those entities.
+<xref:Microsoft.EntityFrameworkCore.DbSet%601.Local?displayProperty=nameWithType> returns a view of locally tracked entities that reflects the current <xref:Microsoft.EntityFrameworkCore.EntityState> of those entities.
 Specifically, this means that:

 - `Added` entities are included.
-Note that this is not the case for normal EF queries, since `Added` entities do not yet exist in the database and so are never returned by a database query.
+Note that this is not the case for normal EF queries, since `Added` entities do not yet exist in the database and so are therefore never returned by a database query.
 - `Deleted` entities are excluded.
-Note that this is again not the case for normal EF queries, since `Deleted` entities still exist in the database and so _are_ returned by a database query.
+Note that this is again not the case for normal EF queries, since `Deleted` entities still exist in the database and so _are_ returned by database queries.

-The result of this is that `DbSet.Local` provides a view over the data that reflects the current conceptual state of the entity graph, with `Added` entities included and `Deleted` entities excluded.
-This matches what database will be after SaveChanges is called.
+All of this means that `DbSet.Local` is view over the data that reflects the current conceptual state of the entity graph, with `Added` entities included and `Deleted` entities excluded.
+This matches what database state is expected to be after SaveChanges is called.

 This is typically the ideal view for data binding, since it presents to the user the data as they understand it based on the changes made by the application.
-For example, once the application has marked an entity as `Deleted` then it is removed from the view even though that change has not yet been persisted to the database.

 The following code demonstrates this my marking one post as `Deleted` and then adding a new post, marking it as `Added`: